By using this site, you agree to the Privacy Policy and Terms of Use.

 1. The e-Daakhil portal allows consumers and their advocates to file complaints online along with payment of the requisite fees.

-4. If the claim is up to Rs 5 lakh, the case will be heard for free.
-For higher claim amounts, there are prescribed filing fees that need to be paid.
+If the claim is up to ₹5 lakh, the Consumer Commission hears the case for free.
+For higher claim amounts, consumers must pay the prescribed filing fees.

 What Are The Benefits For Registering A Complaint On E-Dhaakil?